 Applications will be available September 1, 2017.
 Notifications begin on or about December 5, 2017.

-We invite applications from faculty in full-time positions at NYU in the humanities or humanistic social sciences who have completed a monograph and have a book contract in hand from a participating publisher.
+We invite applications from faculty in full-time positions at NYU in the humanities or humanistic social sciences who have completed a monograph and are under contract to an AAUP press or other non-profit publisher press.
+Books that have been published are not eligible for TOME.
 Special consideration is given to faculty at the early stages of their career.

 Up to $15,000 per successful application, to be provided to the publisher to support the costs of publishing and dissemination of the open-access (i.e., free to readers) digital edition.